What do I need to tell my employer about the Gold Card?

 Keep in mind: there is some precedent for your visa going away if the underlying purpose for your residence in Taiwan no longer applies.
 Students who don’t turn up to class have sometimes found this out the hard way.

-If you are in a situation where you think your circumstances might put you in jeopardy, the gold card contacts list has a range of helpful people.
+If you are in a situation where you think your circumstances might put you in jeopardy, the gold card office can point you to the right place.